xero/boxart/README.md

 |SNES|Super Nintendo|:white_check_mark:|GoodSNES|
 |VB|Virtualboy|:white_check_mark:|NoIntro|

+> [!IMPORTANT]
+> PR's for updates & additional consoles are welcome!

 ## mixes / xml scraper config files

 i'm trying my best to create artwork for all retro consoles with complete emulator romsets, but in the meantime/future you can scrape your own collections!